-First, I would like to say that this is a very high-level overview of what Building Science is.
+First, I would like to say that this is a high-level overview of what Building Science.
 The amount of content and knowledge regarding Building Science is vast and we have been studying it for thousands of years.
 It is the collection of knowledge that focuses on analyzing and controlling physical phenomena affecting buildings

 The study includes:

 It is the study of structure construction, safety, maintenance and more recently – energy efficiency.
 We break down the house into systems, components, and items:

 - Windows / Doors

 - Exterior / Interior

 - Air Conditioning

 - Resisting heat, and how heat affects the building.